-We use assessment criteria, known as merit criteria, to assess your application.
-You must address all merit criteria in your application.
-We will assess your application based on the weighting given to each merit criterion.
+You must address all assessment criteria in your application.
+We will assess your application based on the weighting given to each criterion.

-The application form asks questions that relate to the merit criteria below.
+The application form asks questions that relate to the assessment criteria below.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
 You should provide evidence to support your answers.
 The application form displays size limits for answers.

-We will only award funding to applications that score highly (50% or more) against all merit criteria, as these represent best value for money.
+We will only consider funding applications that score highly (50% or more) against all assessment criterion, as these represent best value for money.

 6.1.
-Merit criterion 1
+Assessment criterion 1

-The extent that your project will improve your manufacturing competitiveness and lead to job growth (40 points)
+Your project will improve Australian manufacturing competitiveness and Australian job growth (50 points).